Leeze555/docs/cyberduck/preferences.md

 Select the text editor you want to use a as default application to open with if no other fitting application can be found.

-Deside if you want to alwas use the selected application to open files.
+Decide if you want to always use the selected application to open files.

 ## [Profiles](../protocols/profiles/index.md)